 Chris works in gouache, painting on Italian and Indian handmade papers as though he’s using a pen.
 He takes a great deal of inspiration from his travels – to India, North Africa and New England, for instance.

-Colour is hugely important in Chris’s work, and he explores its effect on people and their emotions.
-He sees colour as the place where art meet science, and in his quirky artworks you’ll see multi-coloured zebras, dazzling birds and even pink elephants.
+Color is hugely important in Chris’s work, and he explores its effect on people and their emotions.
+He sees color as the place where art meet science, and in his quirky artworks you’ll see multi-colored zebras, dazzling birds and even pink elephants.